Computing Voronoi Diagrams in the Polar-Coordinate Model of the Hyperbolic Plane: Introduction

 One reason for the mathematical accessibility of the polar-coordinate model is its straightforward definition.
 Points in hyperbolic space are addressed using their distance to a dedicated point, called \emph{pole}, and the angular distance to a ray starting at the pole, called \emph{polar axis}.
 The resulting coordinates are then simply interpreted as polar coordinates in Euclidean space.
 However, in contrast to models like the Poincaré disk, where hyperbolic circles are Euclidean circles (with offset centers) and hyperbolic lines are circular arcs in Euclidean space, or the hyperboloid model, where hyperbolic circles and lines are intersections of planes with the hyperboloid, the polar-coordinate model is not as approachable from a geometric point of view.
 There, hyperbolic circles are shaped like tear drops and lines are hyperbolas that are bent towards the pole (see Figure~\ref{fig:model}~(left) for an illustration).
 As a consequence, this model has not been considered in the context of geometric algorithms before.

 In this paper, we present an algorithm for computing Voronoi diagrams directly in the polar-coordinate model of the two-dimensional hyperbolic plane.
-The approach is based on Fortune's sweep line algorithm for computing Voronoi diagrams in the Euclidean plane~\cite{Fortune_1986}, which scans the plane and maintains data structures to incrementally build the diagram using a so-called \emph{beach line}.
-More precisely, our approach builds on a generalization of Fortune's algorithm that uses an expanding sweep circle instead of a line~\cite{Xin_Wang_Xia_Mueller_Wittig_Wang_He_2013}.
-We characterize the structure and behavior of the beach-line equivalent in our hyperbolic sweep circle approach and prove that the corresponding algorithm correctly computes the hyperbolic Voronoi diagram in time $\mathcal{O}(n \log(n))$.
-This is optimal since, analogous to the Euclidean version~\cite[Theorem 6.14]{s-cg-77}, computing the hyperbolic Voronoi diagram can be reduced to sorting.
+The approach is based on Fortune's sweep line algorithm for solving the problem in the Euclidean plane~\cite{Fortune_1986}, which scans the plane and maintains data structures to incrementally build the diagram using a so-called \emph{beach line}.
+More precisely, our approach builds on a generalization of Fortune's algorithm that uses an expanding sweep circle instead of a line~\cite{Xin_Wang_Xia_Mueller_Wittig_Wang_He_2013}, while maintaining an optimal running time of $\mathcal{O}(n \log(n))$.

-The paper is structured as follows.
-We give an overview of our notation, an introduction to the polar-coordinate model, and a brief summary of Fortune's algorithm and its generalization (Section~\ref{sec:preliminaries}).
-Afterwards, we describe the hyperbolic sweep circle approach (Section~\ref{sec:hyperbolic-sweep-circle-approach}) and prove its correctness and running time complexity (Section~\ref{sec:algorithm-correctness}).
-We conclude with an outlook on how the approach can be extended and utilized in the context of network science (Section~\ref{sec:outlook}).
+The resulting algorithm is simple and while proving its correctness follows known techniques, we note that translating them to work with the considered model of hyperbolic geometry is not trivial.
+In contrast, prior work nicely demonstrates that other models allow for utilizing parallels to Euclidean geometry (see, e.g.,~\cite{Bogdanov_Devillers_Teillaud_2014, ot-cvdu-96}), yet the resulting algorithms are more complicated and thus harder to implement.